UnexomWid/playfair/README.md

 Absolutely no compromises here.

-This ensures that there is no way to recover the original file unless you have the key.
+This ensures that there is no way to recover the original file after the killswitch is activated, unless you have the key.

 ### Memory Operations